alphagov/publishing-api/doc/publishing-api-syntactic-usage.md

  - `content_id` the primary identifier for the content to publish.

 ### Optional request params:
- - `update_type` (optional) must be one of major, minor, republish, links.
+ - `update_type` must be one of major, minor, republish, links.
- - `locale` (optional) specifies the locale of the content item to be published.
+ - `locale` specifies the locale of the content item to be published.
  - `previous_version` (optional but advised) is used to ensure the request is publishing the latest lock version of this draft. ie. optimistic locking.

 ## `POST /v2/content/:content_id/unpublish`